lknelson/starter-hugo-academic/content/authors/admin/_index.md

 I use computational methods to study social movements, culture, gender, institutions, and the history of feminism.
 I'm particularly interested in developing transparent and reproducible text analysis methods for sociology using open-source tools.

-I'm on the editorial board of [Sociological Methodology](http://www.asanet.org/research-and-publications/journals/sociological-methodology) and an consulting editor at the [American Journal of Sociology](https://www.journals.uchicago.edu/toc/ajs/current).
+I'm on the editorial board of [Sociological Methodology](http://www.asanet.org/research-and-publications/journals/sociological-methodology) and a consulting editor at the [American Journal of Sociology](https://www.journals.uchicago.edu/toc/ajs/current).